Hugo-Alves-20230438/Work-Portfolio/README.md

 Hi!
-I'm Hugo, a 21-year old graduated in **Management**, currently attending the first year of the Master's in **Data Science and Advanced Analytics**, with a specialization in **Business Analytics**. <br>
+I'm Hugo, a 21-year old graduated in **Management**, just finishing the first year of the Master's in **Data Science and Advanced Analytics**, with a specialization in **Business Analytics**. <br>
 In this repository, you can take a look at some of the projects that I (individually or as part of a group) have been developing throughout the past months.
-Below, you will find a short summary of each one.
+Below, you will find a short summary of each one. <br>

 ## Projects' Description
 #### Hospital Readmission Prediction